-Ectopic pregnancy can be difficult to diagnose because symptoms often mirror those of a normal early pregnancy.
-These can include missed periods, breast tenderness, nausea, vomiting, fatigue, or frequent urination.
+Ectopic pregnancy can be difficult to diagnose because symptoms often are like those of a normal early pregnancy.
+These can include missed periods, breast tenderness, nausea, vomiting, fatigue, or frequent urination (peeing).

-The first warning signs of an ectopic pregnancy are often pain or vaginal bleeding.
-There might be pain in the pelvis, abdomen, or, even the shoulder or neck (if blood from a ruptured ectopic pregnancy builds up and irritates certain nerves).
-The pain can be mild or crampy early on, and can become sharp and stabbing.
-It may concentrate on one side of the pelvis.
+Often, the first warning signs of an ectopic pregnancy are pain or vaginal bleeding.
+There might be pain in the pelvis, abdomen, or even the shoulder or neck (if blood from a ruptured ectopic pregnancy builds up and irritates certain nerves).
+The pain can range from mild and dull to severe and sharp.
+It might be felt on just one side of the pelvis or all over.

-Any of these additional symptoms can be seen with an ectopic pregnancy:
+Any of these symptoms also might happen with an ectopic pregnancy:

 - vaginal spotting

 - dizziness or fainting (caused by blood loss)

 - low blood pressure (also caused by blood loss)

 - lower back pain

 What Causes an Ectopic Pregnancy?